1) Purchase shaving services (1 service per bat)

 Bat Shaving is a process in which the inner walls of a composite bat are expanded (or smaller wall thickness).
 This reduction of the wall thickness will cause an amplified amount of barrel flex, which equates to more distance when striking a ball.
 The increased distance is anywhere from 30 to 60 feet to the batted ball.

 The process involves the removal of the bat's endcap and taking out 1 to 2 ounces of composite material.
 After the barrel is shaved, it is skillfully put back together and the weight is restructured to equal the original weight of the bat.
 This weight is added back to the handle and endcap.
 The endcap is then pushed back on to the top of the barrel with a high strength flexible epoxy blend.
 The work is completely undetectable unless the endcap is removed and the inner barrel is examined.
 Poorly shaved bats can be identified by ordinary inspection.
 One recognizable detection is an endcap separation with epoxy displayed.
 Another way is an inferior selection of adhesive material.
 Can you picture the cap flying off while hitting with your new bat?
 A rookie bat shaver might use a different type of handle rod to reweight the bat or no handle weight at all (this is a red flag also).
 Each manufacturer has a certain handle rod and a knowledgeable person will be able to look under the knob sticker or tape and detect your bat as altered.
 Another simple way to tell if a bat has been altered is to merely weigh it.
 All manufacturers stick within about .4 ounces when producing a bat.
-For example: A 26 ounce Miken MV-3 Supermax weighs 26.3 ounces to 26.7 ounces.
+For example: A 28 ounce Miken weighs 28.3 ounces to 26.8 ounces.
 Therefore, if you weigh a MV-3 Supermax that is 26 ounces it has been altered in some way (assuming the grip is still present).
 An Easton weighs within .1 ounce of its labeled weight.
-A 26 ounce Easton will weigh 25.9 ounces to 26.1 ounces and is nearly always precisely on the target weight.
+A 26 ounce Easton will weigh 25.9 ounces to 26.1 ounces and is nearly always precisely on the target weight (at least the slow pitch bats are).
 So if you have a 26 ounce Easton that weighs 25.7 ounces, it has been reworked.
 There are quite a few other ways to tell if a bat has been altered and understanding them is why we are a cut above your average bat shavers.
 Umpires are now getting classes in a quite a few of these methods, which is good for sanctioned play.
 We just wanted to give you an idea to the attention to detail and quality we take when getting your bat equipped for batting practice or that homerun derby you are getting in to.